Pearls Before Swine by Stephan Pastis for December 04, 2022

 36. 7d66d3ba e62b 45b1 9ce1 5e2a8de3e0c3

-Super Fly over 1 year ago
+Super Fly about 2 years ago

 Sigh.
 I used to buy a Chicago paper (for Mike Royko’s column) and the two local dailies at the newsstand.
 What’s a “newsstand”?
 Now, there’s only one daily paper here, and it’s $2.00 on weekdays.